arcadiapage/arcadiapage.github.io/_posts/2022-08-27-why-intuition-is-a-good-highly-sensitive-person-trait.md

 If you are neither an INFP nor an INFJ, take a moment to do some internet research to see what kind of intuition comes the most naturally to your type.

-# Benefits of having the trait of intuition as a highly sensitive person
+# Benefits of having the trait of intuition as a highly sensitive person:

 ## Creativity